vinberg88/opensuse/README.md

-IF you have problem with ip https://github.com/vinberg88/opensuse/blob/main/WSL-IP-PROBLEM.txt FIX - $DISPLAY is not set or cannot connect to the X server
+If you have problem with ip https://github.com/vinberg88/opensuse/blob/main/WSL-IP-PROBLEM.txt FIX - $DISPLAY is not set or cannot connect to the X server

 <h3 align="left">Languages and Tools:</h3>